Discovering Distinctive "Semantics" in Super-Resolution Networks: Related Work

 \section{Related Work}

-\textbf{Super-resolution.} Super-resolution (SR) is a fundamental and representative task in low-level vision, which aims to reconstruct the high-resolution (HR) image from the corresponding low-resolution (LR) counterpart.
-SRCNN \cite{srcnn} is the first proposed CNN-based method for SR. Since then, a large number of deep-learning-based SR methods have been developed \cite{fsrcnn,edsr,rcan,srgan,ranksrgan}.
+\textbf{Super-resolution.} Super-resolution (SR) is a fundamental task in low-level vision, which aims to reconstruct the high-resolution (HR) image from the corresponding low-resolution (LR) counterpart.
+SRCNN \citep{srcnn} is the first proposed CNN-based method for SR. Since then, a large number of deep-learning-based methods have been developed \citep{fsrcnn,edsr,rcan,srgan,ranksrgan}.
 Generally, current CNN-based SR methods can be categorized into two groups.
-One is MSE-based method, which targets at minimizing the distortion (e.g., Mean Square Error) between the ground-truth HR image and super-resolved image to yield high PSNR values, such as SRCNN \cite{srcnn}, FSRCNN \cite{fsrcnn}, VDSR \cite{vdsr}, EDSR \cite{edsr}, RCAN \cite{rcan}, SAN \cite{san}, etc. The other is GAN-based method, which incorporates generative adversarial network (GAN) and perceptual loss \cite{perceptualloss} to obtain realistic and perceptually pleasing results, such as SRGAN \cite{srgan}, ESRGAN \cite{esrgan}, RankSRGAN \cite{ranksrgan}, SROBB \cite{srobb}.
-Recently, blind SR has attracted more and more attention \cite{ikc,bell2019blind,Luo2020UnfoldingTA,wang2021unsupervised}, since it targets at sovling the most challenging scenarios with real-world degradation.
-A comprehensive survey for blind SR is newly proposed \cite{liu2021blind}, which summarizes and compares the ideas and performance of existing methods.
-In this paper, we regard SR as a representative research object, and study its deep semantic representations, which can also draw inspirations on other low-level vision tasks.
+One is MSE-based method, which targets at minimizing the distortion (e.g., Mean Square Error) between the ground-truth HR image and super-resolved image to yield high PSNR values, such as SRCNN \citep{srcnn}, VDSR \citep{vdsr}, EDSR \citep{edsr}, RCAN \citep{rcan}, SAN \citep{san}, etc. The other is GAN-based method, which incorporates generative adversarial network (GAN) and perceptual loss \citep{perceptualloss} to obtain perceptually pleasing results, such as SRGAN \citep{srgan}, ESRGAN \citep{esrgan}, RankSRGAN \citep{ranksrgan}, SROBB \citep{srobb}.
+Recently, blind SR has attracted more and more attention \citep{ikc,bell2019blind,Luo2020UnfoldingTA,wang2021unsupervised},which aims to solve SR with unknown real-world degradation.
+A comprehensive survey for blind SR is newly proposed \citep{liu2021blind}, which summarizes existing methods.
+We regard SR as a representative research object and study its deep semantic representations.
+It can also draw inspirations on other low-level vision tasks.